DataDima90/ai.github.io/_posts/2020-01-01-Data-Storage.md

 - DynamoDB tables
   - Attributes are the columns
   - Items are the rows
-  - A collection of items
+  - Tables are a collection of items
   - Must have a primary key, two types:
     - Partition key: primary key with one attribute called the hash attribute
       - DynamoDB has function determines the partition where an item is located